San Diego State vs. Hawaii NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- San Diego State and its opponents have combined to score more than 46.5 points in four of eight games this season.
+- San Diego State's games this season have gone over 45.5 points four of eight times.

-- Hawaii's games have gone over 46.5 points in seven of eight chances this season.
+- Hawaii has combined with its opponents to score more than 45.5 points in seven of eight games this season.

-- The Aztecs and their opponents score an average of 43.4 points per game, 3.1 fewer than Saturday's total.
+- Aztecs games have an average total of 43.4 points this season, 2.1 fewer than Saturday's over/under.

-- The 64.3 PPG average total in Rainbow Warriors games this season is 17.8 points more than this game's over/under.
+- In 2021, games involving the Rainbow Warriors have averaged a total of 64.3 points, 18.8 more than the set over/under in this contest.

 San Diego State Stats and Trends